eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 ### Creating the Next.js app

-1. Using the Terminal app on my Macintosh, made a new directory:
+1. Using the Terminal app on my Mac, made a new directory:
 ```
 mkdir nextjs-tailwindcss
 ```